志萍的三分田

 [Monica starts to fluff pillow]

-Phoebe: She's already fluffed that pillow… Monica, you know, you've already fluffed that- [Monica glares at her.] -but, it's fine!
+Phoebe: She's already fluffed that pillow.
+Monica, you know, you've already fluffed- [Monica gives her a

 己辩护或攻击别人的依据、证据、材料等),进攻(或防御)手段

 Joey: Would you relax?
 You do this every time they come.
-The place looks great. [sees a lasagna] You
+The place looks great.
+You got a beautiful

 touching.